zachjennings/sluggs_phot_calibration/example_notebooks/README.md

 panstarrs_casjobs_query.sql: Sample sql query for PanSTARRS casjobs server, used for zero-pointing images.
 Coordinates need to be modified for particular galaxies.

+default.nnw and default.conv: default neural network and kernal for source extractor.